Rodrigo77dDrummond/Grading_Tool/README.md

 TO-DO LIST:

-1. Feedback
+1. Remove aaa.py file (not needed anymore)
-2. Fix rules and authentication
+2. Fix rules and authentication for database
+3. Continue improving look of website